lean-dojo/LeanDojo/docs/source/user-guide.rst

 * :code:`GITHUB_ACCESS_TOKEN`: GitHub `personal access token <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic>`_ for using the GitHub API.
 They are optional.
 If provided, they can increase the `API rate limit <https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting>`_.
 * :code:`VERBOSE` or :code:`DEBUG`: Setting either of them to any value will cause LeanDojo to print debug information.
 Not set by default.

+LeanDojo supports `python-dotenv <https://pypi.org/project/python-dotenv/>`_.
+You can use it to manage environment variables in a :file:`.env` file.

 .. _running-without-docker: